-Ask three commercial photographers to quote on the same job and you could receive three different prices.
+Ask three corporate photographers to quote on the same job and you could receive three different prices.
 Why is that?

 Why a La Carte Can Be Wrong